 World renowned Guincho is just half an hour outside of Lisbon, the country’s capital.
 So it can get a little busy here.
 Conditions are generally only for advanced kitesurfers, with big swells coming in off the Atlantic.

 The further you head out, the stronger the winds get, with big rocks lurking under the water – so you do need to be careful.
 The beach is exposed to the NW swell, with waves generally between one to two metres.
-Mid-low to high tide is best as at high tide the beach break is a bit strong so it can be tough to get going.
+Mid-low to high tide is best and at high tide the beach break is rather strong which can make it tough to get going.

 The water is cold all year round so you’ll need a wetsuit.
 Be sure to visit nearby Lisbon for the food and culture to truly experience kitesurfing European style.